vtex/faststore/README.md

 # FastStore
-## An open e-commerce framework
+## An open ecommerce framework

-FastStore is an open e-commerce framework built using modern technologies that aims to deliver the building blocks necessary for creating your custom e-commerce experience.
-With these building blocks you can achieve:
+FastStore is an open ecommerce framework built using modern technologies that aims to deliver the building blocks necessary for creating your custom ecommerce experience.
+With these building blocks you can archieve:

 - Multiregion stores with native internationalization support
 - Great Performance (90+ on Google's page speed insights)